Mordech/dynamic-grid/README.md

 #### `dynamic-grid-web`

-A web component built with LitElement, allowing for dynamic grid layouts in any web application.
+A web component built with [Lit](https://lit.dev/), allowing for dynamic grid layouts in any web application.
 This component utilizes the core library to handle the layout calculations.

 For more details, refer to the [`dynamic-grid-web` README](./packages/dynamic-grid-web/README.md).